-The proposed financing transactions will reduce the effective cost of money to CenterPoint and its Subsidiaries (together, the "CenterPoint System") as well as dependence on bank lenders under the CenterPoint Facility, and are expected to extend the maturity date of associated borrowings by at least a year.
-The transactions will not increase the overall amount of debt or adversely affect the capital structure of any entity or the CenterPoint System as a whole.
-Nor will the transactions involve the grant of any new or additional security at CenterPoint.
+The proposed financing transactions are intended to reduce the effective cost of money to CenterPoint and its Subsidiaries (together, the "CenterPoint System"), as well as to reduce dependence on the lenders under the CenterPoint Facility.
+The transactions will not increase the overall amount of debt or adversely affect the capital structure of any entity or of the CenterPoint System as a whole.
+Nor will the transactions involve the grant of any new or additional security.
 The Texas Genco Stock that is pledged as security for the CenterPoint Facility currently will be extended to a different group of lenders; there will be no increased burden on the subject asset.